 AdAway is another awesome option if you need something stronger than a plug-in.
 It’s also an app that is only going to work for users who are rooted, which rules plenty of folks out.
 Is it worth the hassle?
 The answer is a resounding yes if you are concerned about your privacy and hate to be troubled with ads.

 This particular application is set up with host files that hit any ads coming your way with a quick change of direction.
 The redirect effectively kills pop-ups, banner ads, and any advertisements shown in games as well.
 Want a bit more control over your content?
 The Whitelist option can take care of that.
 Techies will also appreciate the open-sourced nature of AdAway as it’s not going to be an app that goes long without an update.

-AdAway is free to download through F-Droid, but again, you will need Root access.
+AdAway is free from F-Droid, but again, you will need Root access.
 You can read more about the app on the official site if you are still on the fence.

 Are you wary of mobile ad networks collecting personal information through the apps that you use?
-TrustGo Ad Detector scans and dually protects your Android device from possible privacy violations and identity leaks that could occur via ads displayed within an Android app.
-Use your Android device with the clarity of mind to know that your personal information is safe and secure.
-An all-to-common occurrence, TrustGo Ad Detector is a different type of ad blocker, but one that will keep your personal information safe and secure.
+TrustGo scans and dually protects your device from possible privacy violations and identity leaks that could occur via ads displayed within an app.
+Use your device with the clarity of mind to know that your personal information is safe and secure.
+An all-to-common occurrence, This is a different type of ad blocker, but one that will keep your personal information safe and secure.

 Is there an Adblock for Chrome mobile?

-Although some of the apps claim to works as an android chrome adblocker they might not work very well.
+Although some of the apps claim to works as a chrome adblocker they might not work very well.
 But luckily you can turn off pop up ads easily.